collinmccarthy/RADIO/plugin/README.md

 This document outlines the additions to RADIO we've made to support more generalized fine-tuning, benchmarking and creating new RADIO models.
 This 'plugin' directory exists to more easily separate our changes with the official repository so we can easily pull new changes as necessary.

+## PYTHONPATH

+- We need `$PYTHONPATH` to contain the parent directory of the RADIO project repo
+- If use use the RADIO project repo itself, imports like `from mmeseg.linear_head` will not reference `radio.mmseg.linear_head` but the mmseg package itself

+## Feedback

+- Don't name directory as `mmseg` or we can't use imports like `from mmseg.linear_model import...`
+    - Suggest: `mmsegmentation`

 ## `ConfigurableRADIOModel`

 - See `plugin/radio/configurable_radio_model.py`
-- Adds support for explicit kwargs, which is necessary for creating new RADIO models while supporting current models and their pre-trained checkpoints
+- Adds support for explicit kwargs, which is necessary for extending RADIO models while supporting current models and their pre-trained checkpoints

 ## RADIO, ADE20K